 | CHARLES M. DAVENPORT|

-Mr. Davenport is Chief, Weather Operations Branch, Directorate of Intelligence, Operations and Nuclear Integration, Headquarters Air Education and Training Command, Randolph Air Force Base, Texas.
+Mr. Davenport is Chief, Weather Operations Branch, Directorate of Intelligence, Operations and Nuclear Integration, Headquarters Air Education and Training Command, Joint Base San Antonio-Randolph, Texas.
 He serves as command functional manager for weather operations, policy, plans, programs, readiness, standardization and evaluation, overseeing 12 units and 200 people.
 He also provides direct support to the AETC commander, staff and crisis action team.

 Mr. Davenport, who retired from active duty in 2008, has served in diverse command, operations and staff positions worldwide.
 He led Air Force award winning weather units supporting spacelift and ICBM launch operations on the Western Range and an Army corps and two divisions in Texas, and led support to Europe's heaviest flying fighter and special operations wings, and Combined Forces Korea.
 As wartime planner, he directed deployment of weather forces for Operations Just Cause and Desert Storm, garnering honors as top Air Force staff weather officer.
 He led two field operating agency divisions charged with fielding and sustaining diverse weather systems from tactical sensors to super computers.
 As deputy director, he managed weather operations across European Command, including support to Operations Joint Forge and Enduring Freedom.
 And, tapped as acting division chief, he oversaw First Command's intelligence, special security, airfield, life support and weather operations, and support to the Global War on Terror and hurricane Katrina recovery efforts.